Algebraic Hyperbolicity of Complements of Generic Hypersurfaces in Projective Spaces: Curves with fixed modulus

-\begin{Proposition} Let $D$ be a general quartic plane curve in $\PP^2$.
-Then there exists a conic in $\PP^2$ meeting $C$ set-theoretically at three points.
-Hence, the inequality in Theorem \ref{thm-varmain} is sharp. \end{Proposition} \begin{proof} We first compute the dimension of the universal family of such pairs.
+\begin{proof}[Proof of Proposition \ref{prop-sharpconics}] We first compute the dimension of the universal family of such pairs.
 Let $W$ be the variety of pairs $(C,D)$ where $C$ is a smooth conic and $D$ is a quartic plane curve such that $C$ meets $D$ to order 6 at one point and to order 1 at two other points.
 We wish to compute the dimension of $W$.
 There is a natural map $\pi_1$ from $W$ to the space $\PP H^0(\OO_{\PP^2}(2))$ of conics, surjective over the locus of smooth conics.
 We wish to compute the dimension of a fiber of $\pi_1$.
 Let $C$ be a smooth conic.
-Then the map $H^0(\OO_{\PP^2}(4)) \to H^0(\OO_C(4))$ is surjective, so the dimension of a general fiber of $\pi_1$ has dimension $\dim H^0(\mathcal{I}_{C}(4)) + \dim C \times \Sym^2 C = 9$.
+Then the map $H^0(\PP^2,\OO_{\PP^2}(4)) \to H^0(\OO_C(4))$ is surjective, so the dimension of a general fiber of $\pi_1$ has dimension $\dim H^0(\mathcal{I}_{C}(4)) + \dim C \times \Sym^2 C = 9$.
 Thus, the dimension of $W$ is 14, the same as the dimension of the space of quartic plane curves.
 Observe that $W$ will contain pairs $(C,D)$ with $D$ smooth.
 To see this, observe that the space of possible $D$ meeting $C$ to order at least 6 at a given point $p$ form a linear system.
 By Bertini, a general $D$ in the linear system will be smooth away from the base locus $p$.
 However, we see that the reducible conic $C \cup C_1$ will be in the linear system for some conic $C_1$ not containing $p$, so the general element of the linear system will be smooth at $p$ as well.

 We now claim that the map $\pi_2$ from $W$ to the space of quartic plane curves is generically finite.
 To see this, note that given a fixed $(C,D)$ in $W$ with $D$ smooth, the deformations of $C$ that still meet $D$ to order 6 at one point will be parameterized by $H^0(N_{C/\PP^2}(\log D))$.
 A simple degree calculation shows that the degree of $N_{C/\PP^2}(\log D)$ is $-1$, and since $C$ and $D$ are both smooth, we see that the normal bundle will be a vector bundle.
 It follows that $H^0(N_{C/\PP^2}(\log D)) = 0$, which completes the proof.